techidaily/site-unlock-android/source/_posts/in-2024-unlock-your-tecno-spark-20-propluss-potential-the-top-20-lock-screen-apps-you-need-to-try-by-drfone-android.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983446/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### 2.2: How to Create a Hard Pattern Lock

-Knowing what most people do when creating a pattern lock, it becomes easy to avoid those mistakes and instead create a hard pattern lock for oneself.

-- \- Do not start creating a pattern lock from any of the 4 corners of the grid.
-- \- Never use your first initial as your pattern lock.
-- \- Never use the shape of a numeral as your pattern lock.
-- \- Use all 9 points on the grid to create your pattern lock, and contrary to popular belief, you can go over the connecting lines several times, creating a hard pattern lock that would not be as easy for people to decipher!

 ## Part 3: Going Beyond Pattern Locks